 Kharif crops

 Kharif crops are sown during the monsoon season.
 These crops require more water than rabi crops.
-Some of the common Kharif crops are rice, corn (maize), cotton, etc. The harvesting of these crops is done in September-October.
+Some of the common Kharif crops are rice, corn (maize), cotton, etc. The harvesting of these crops is done from September to November.

 Apart from Rabi and Kharif crops, Zaid is the third seasonal crop that is grown in the summer season from March to June.
 Watermelon, cucumber, and pumpkin are some common Zaid crops.